benjaminshafii/Request_App/README.md

 ## Build

-Run `npm run build:prod` to generate the build repository in /dist.
+Run `npm run build` to generate the build repository in /dist.

 ## Test